stoneyrh/gSOAP/gsoap/doc/guide/index.md

     }
 ~~~

-More information on custom serialization is available in the package in the <i>`gsoap/custom`</i> directory, where you can also find several custom serializers to use with your projects.
+More information on custom serialization is available in the gSOAP source code
+package in the <i>`gsoap/custom`</i> directory, where you can also find several
+custom serializers to use with your projects.

 🔝 [Back to table of contents](#)